-The aerospace and defence industry's complex programmes are delivered over volatile market cycles, amplifying risk and opportunity.
 Airbus' long-term development and production lifecycle make Enterprise Risk Management ("ERM") a crucial mechanism for both mitigating the risks faced by the Company and identifying future opportunities.

-Applied across the Company and its main subsidiaries, ERM facilitates achieving and applying common understanding, methodology, practice and language.
-ERM is a permanent top-down and bottom-up process, which is executed across Airbus Divisions on each level of the organisation.
-It is designed to identify and manage risks and opportunities focusing on business-relevant aspects.
-A particular focus is put on the operational dimension due to the importance of Programmes and Operations for Airbus.
+Applied across the Company and its main subsidiaries, ERM is a permanent top-down and bottom-up process, which is executed across Divisions at each level of the organisation.
+It is designed to identify and manage risks and opportunities.
+A strong focus is put on the operational dimension due to the importance of Programmes and Operations for Airbus.